 Tamarind gives food a fruity, tart flavor with a hint of sweetness.
 It is most commonly sold as a paste or as a syrup.
 In either case, it is essential for giving Southeastern Asian dishes an authentic depth of flavor.
-It can be hard to find if you do not live near an Asian grocery.
-If you cannot find this flavoring or need some right now, take a look at some of the best tamarind substitutes.
+It can be hard to find this spice if you do not live near an Asian grocery.
+If you cannot find this flavoring or need some right now, take a look at some of the best tamarind substitutes below.

 Tamarind’s flavor profile is a mixture of sweet and sour, with the balance leaning towards the sour.
-The best way to replicate this is with a sour element such as lemon or lime juice, mixed with sugar.
+A good substitute is to replicate this is with a sour element such as lemon or lime juice, mixed with sugar.
+Brown sugar is the best option, but white sugar works too.
 Lemon and lime juice are relatively easy to find and their flavors pair well with most of the flavors in dishes that require tamarind.

 To make this substitute, combine equal parts sugar and lemon or lime juice.
 Use the same amount of the mixture that your recipe requires for tamarind.

 Mango powder is also known as amchur powder or amchoor and has a similar flavor to tamarind in that both are tart and slightly sweet.
 It is made from dried unripe mangos that are ground into a powder.
 Mango powder is rarely ever used outside of Indian cuisine, so the first place to look will be an Indian grocery store.